 Medical Genetics: Types of Genetic Changes

 The human body has about 20,000 different genes in each cell.
-Genes are located on chromosomes, which are stick-shaped structures in the middle of the cell (nucleus) .
+Genes are located on chromosomes, which are stick-shaped structures in the middle of the cell (nucleus).
 Each cell usually has 46 chromosomes grouped in 23 pairs.
 Each gene has a specific function.
-And when a gene or chromosome is abnormal, it may cause health problems in the body.
+When a gene or chromosome is abnormal, it may cause health problems in the body.

 What are chromosome abnormalities?

-Chromosome abnormalities in the baby may be inherited from the parent or may occur with no family history.
+Chromosome abnormalities may be inherited from the parent or may occur with no family history.
 These are the most common: